-A hydroelectric power station is a set of hydraulic engineering works together with a series of suitable machines.
-The objective of a hydroelectric power station is to produce electricity from the potential energy of moving water bodies.
+A hydroelectric power station is a set of water power engineering works with a series of suitable machines.
+The objective of a hydroelectric power station is to obtain electricity from the potential energy of moving water.

-This type of power plants take advantage of the potential energy of the water to generate electrical energy.
+These types of power plants take advantage of the potential energy of water to generate electrical energy.

-The energy produced by hydroelectric plants must be classified in all respects as renewable energy.
-Thanks to the water cycle, this resource can be reused endlessly for the same purpose without undergoing a purification process.
-The concept of renewability is subordinated to the constancy of the annual volume of total entries.
+The energy produced by hydroelectric plants is renewable.
+Thanks to the water cycle, this resource can be endlessly reused for the same purpose without undergoing a purification process. however, it depends on the annual volume of total entries.

-Hydroelectric plants can be activated and deactivated in a few minutes.
-The opening of the hydraulic gate valves are immediate.
-This feature provides the possibility to easily cover sudden spikes in electrical energy demand that may occur.
+Hydroelectric plants can activate their production in a few minutes with the immediate opening of the gate valves.
+Then, the water is released, and water turbines start producing electricity.
+This feature provides the ability to cover sudden spikes in electrical demand that may occur quickly.

-A modern hydroelectric power plant consists of: a reservoir, a dam, sluices, turbines and generators.
+A modern hydroelectric power plant comprises a reservoir, a dam, gates, turbines, and generators.

-The tank stores the "fuel" and allows operators to control the amount of water that is fed to the turbines.
-It also serves as a sedimentation tank.
-Most of the dirt and debris in the water is deposited at the bottom and away from the suction area.
+The tank stores the "fuel" and allows operators to control the amount of water fed to the turbines.
+It also serves as a settling reservoir.

-The water that comes from the basin is transported to the turbines through an inlet (gate dam) and a forced conduit.
-An inlet filter system further cleans the water to ensure it is relatively free of suspended solids.
-These particles could damage the turbine blades.
+The water from the basin is transported to the turbines through an inlet (gate dam) and a forced conduit.
+An inlet filter system further cleans the water.
+The filter must ensure that it is relatively free of suspended solids that could damage the turbine blades.

-Hydraulic systems work together to open and close gate valves.
-It allows the flow of water to flow downstream from the basin.
-These systems are: the regulator, the brakes, the gate controls, etc.
+The hydroelectric systems work together to open and close the gate valves.
+This action allows the flow of water to flow downstream of the basin.
+These systems are the regulator, the brakes, the gate controls, etc.

-Regardless of the type of design, the turbine transforms the kinetic energy of the movement or fall of water into mechanical energy.
+Regardless of the type of design, the turbine transforms the water power into mechanical energy.

 For maximum efficiency, the turbines are tailor-made for each hydroelectric plant.

-Hydroelectric power stations can be divided into three large groups depending on the height of the drop.
-Each type uses a specific hydraulic turbine design to maximize performance.
+We can divide hydroelectric plants into three broad groups depending on the height of the fall.
+Each type uses a specific water turbine design to maximize performance.

-Pumped storage plants are power plants that fill their own storage basin with water when electricity is produced in excess of consumption.
+Pumped storage plants are conventional hydroelectric power plants.
+They fill their storage basin with water when there is an excess of electricity production.

-The power plant buys electricity at a price below its average price.
-At which point it changes its configuration and pumps water into its storage tanks.
-When consumption exceeds the electricity supply, the power station sells the electricity it produces from its storage tanks.
-The price is more expensive than its average.
+The power plant then purchases electricity at a price below its average price.
+At this point, it changes its shape and pumps water into its storage tanks.
+When consumption exceeds the supply, the plant sells the electricity produced at a higher price than its average cost.

-The pumping stations use two reservoirs located at different heights.
-When there is demand of electricity, the plant generates electric power like a conventional plant.
-Water falls from the upper reservoir, drives the turbines, and is stored in the lower reservoir.
+These types of plants use two reservoirs located at different heights.
+When there is demand, the plant generates electricity like a conventional plant.
+The falling water from the upper pool drives the turbines and is stored in the lower reservoir.

-When demand is low, the water from the lower reservoir is pumped back to the upper reservoir on foot.
+When the demand is low, water is pumped back from the lower reservoir to the upper one.

-The main characteristics that determine the production capacity of a hydroelectric power station are:
+The main characteristics that determine the production capacity of a hydroelectric plant are:

-The power depends on the difference in level between the average water level of the reservoirs.
+The power that depends on the difference in level between the top and the bottom of the dam.

-The maximum water flow that the plant is capable of passing through the turbines.
+The maximum water flows that the plant is capable of passing through the water turbines.

-The energy that the plant is capable of guaranteeing in a certain time (generally one year).
+The energy that the plant is capable of guaranteeing in a given time (generally one year).

-There are four turbines used to transform mechanical energy into electricity:
+There are four water turbines used to transform mechanical energy into electricity:

 The benefits of electricity generation through hydroelectric plants compared to other alternatives are: